Józef Bem: Early life

+The Behm family hailed from Schweidnitz in Silesia.
+They moved to Galicia in the 17th century.
+Józef's grandfather, Adalbert Behm was mayor of the city of Lwów.

-He was born on 14 March 1794 in Tarnów in Galicia, the area of Poland that had become part of the Habsburg monarchy through the First Partition in 1772.
+Bem was born on 14 March 1794 in Tarnów in Galicia, a Habsburg crown land created after the First Partition of Poland.
 After the creation of the Duchy of Warsaw from the territories captured by Napoleon, he moved with his parents to Kraków, where after finishing military school (where he distinguished himself in mathematics) he joined the ducal forces as a fifteen-year-old cadet.
 He joined a Polish artillery regiment as a sub-lieutenant and then lieutenant in the French service, took part in the French invasion of Russia (1812), and subsequently distinguished himself in the defence of Danzig (Gdańsk) (January – November 1813), winning the Knight's Cross of the Legion d'honneur.

 After the Congress of Vienna in 1815, the Duchy of Warsaw was transformed into the constitutional Kingdom of Poland, a dependent territory of the Russian Empire, and Bem became a teacher at a military college.
 There he carried out research on a newly designed rocket-like missile, publishing his research with extensive illustrations.

 Bem became involved in a political conspiracy to restore Poland to full independence, but, when his membership in a secret patriotic organisation was discovered, he was demoted and sentenced (in 1822) to one year in prison.
 Although the sentence was suspended, Bem resigned his commission and moved to Galicia.
 There he researched steam engines and their application, and again published his results.
-Bem lived in Lwów (now Lviv) and Brody until 1830, and planned on writing a treatise on the subject.
+Bem lived in Lwów and Brody until 1830, and planned on writing a treatise on the subject.